MatthewFrisby/BeamApps/README.md

 Once all of those look like they are done you can open your browser and go to [http://localhost:4200](http://localhost:4200) to see the Laser Cutter Queue

-### Somethings to note
+### Some Things To Note
 1. Your browser may try to open [http://localhost:3000](http://localhost:3000) with what looks exactly like what is on http://localhost:4200 but what you are seeing on http://localhost:3000 is the completely built application.
 If you make any changes they will not appear there because they are not happening there.
 To update the built application you can go to the frontend folder in the terminal and run ```ng build --prod``` to update.

 2. Because you have just created a new database when loading, you will not have an admin account registered, to do so navigate to [http://localhost:3000](http://localhost:3000) and open your developer tools.
 In the console of the dev tools paste and run this command with your own username and password:
 ```
 fetch('http://localhost:3000/lasercutter', {
   method: 'POST',